kuyan-judith/CWParser/README.md

 For the purpose of looking inside inline scripts, resolving global variables, and so on, the parser needs to know which mods to treat as loaded.
 This can be controlled using the Mod.is_base property, the Mod.parents property, and the Mod.activate() method.

-At a given time, the game will assume that the following mods are active:
+At a given time, the module will assume that the following mods are active:
 	- All mods where is_base=True (including cw_parser.vanilla_mod_object)
 	- The current active mod, i.e. whichever mod *most recently* had its Mod.activate() method called.
 	- All mods in the current active mod's Mod.parents list.